Student Matinee Information

 Homeschool families have two options to access tickets to weekday student matinees.

-CTC’s Homeschool Program provides student matinee tickets to students who are receiving their education through homeschooling or virtual education.
-Homeschool Program tickets are $10 each with a $3 per ticket online service fee.
+CTC’s Homeschool Family Program provides student matinee tickets to students who are receiving their education through homeschooling or virtual education.
+Homeschool Program tickets are $10 each.
 There is no minimum ticket requirement; however, payment is required at the time of reservation.
-These tickets can only be purchased online and can only be purchased by families who are enrolled in the Homeschool Program.
+These tickets can only be purchased online and can only be purchased by families who are enrolled in the Homeschool Family Program.

 After acceptance into the program, families will receive an email when tickets are available for purchase online.
-Membership in the CTC Homeschool Program is valid for 2 school years.
+Membership in the CTC Homeschool Family Program is valid for two school years.